denji-pro/Read-HostTimeout/README.md

 # Read-HostTimeout

-Modification of PowerShell Read-Host that provides a timeout and default value options for user input
+Emulate Read-Host with a timeout and default value

 ## Installation